2017 Copa Truck season

-The 2017 Brazilian Truck Cup Championship is the first season of the Truck Cup.
+The 2017 Brazilian Truck Cup Championship was the first season of the Truck Cup.
+Felipe Giaffone became the inaugural Copa Truck Champion in 2017 onboard a Volkswagen from RM Competições.
+Pirelli was chosen to officially supply all teams in the series.

 The category's origins came after nine teams left Formula Truck due to disagreements with the problematic management of Neusa Navarro Félix.
 These teams joined in an association to create the category that replaced Formula Truck.
 The new category brings together teams and drivers from the old category.

 In November 2017, it was approved by the Brazilian Automobile Confederation (CBA) and recognized as an official championship.
 Carlos Col, former head of the Stock Car Pro Series, is its promoter.

 The Truck Cup was officially launched on April 27, 2017, in São Paulo.
 In the first season, the championship was divided into three regional cups: Midwest, Northeast, and Southeast.
 The first stage took place on May 28, in Goiânia, with 17 trucks on the grid.

 The association is made up of the following teams: RM Competições, AJ5 Sports, DF Motorsport, RVR Motorsports, Dakar Motors, Fábio Fogaça Motorsports, Lucar Motorsports and Clay Truck Racing.